 If you’re looking to increase sales from repeat customers during the holidays, for example, at a minimum, you’ll probably need support from your product, creative, and marketing teams.
 Meet with each of them to discuss your goals, brainstorm ideas to make them happen, and ensure accountability.

-“Consumer behavior has shifted online due to the coronavirus pandemic, so make sure you’re growing your email and SMS lists so you can get your messages across to your subscribers.”
+“Make sure you’re growing your email and SMS lists so you can get your messages across to your subscribers.”

 Sammy Tran, director of CRM, MuteSix